mcserverhosting-net/sitev2/content/about/_index.md

   powerful:
     title: "Powerful with a Pinch of Bleeding Edge"
     cards:
-      - title: "Custom builds for Powerful Solutions"
+      - title: "Custom Builds for Powerful Solutions"
         image:
-          alt: "Custom chassis with 4x mitx"
+          alt: "Custom Chassis with 4x mitx"
           src: "/images/about/custom-servers.jpg"
           width: "3024"
           height: "4032"

         button:
-          label: "All our game servers as well as some of our core infrastructure is selected and composed before deployment.
-We are dedicated to providing the best hardware possible."
+          label: "All custom servers here.
+We do our best to put the knowledge and knowhow to optimize everything from the ground up.
+That's why we chose AMD and the Pine64 community.
+Great leaders in innovation to power you."
           link: "#"

       - title: "Powered by a Modern Stack"